harrybridgen/Reactive/README.md

 - **Arrays**: Fixed-size, zero-initialized arrays of values (integers, characters, structs, or arrays).
 - **Lazy values**: Expressions stored as ASTs and evaluated on access
 - **Structs**: Heap-allocated records with named fields
-- **Functions**: Callable units that may return integers, arrays, or structs
+- **Functions**: Callable units that may return integers, characters, arrays, or structs

 Arrays (including strings) evaluate to their length when used as integers.